Romain3Ch216/AL4EO/README.md

 This toolbox was used for our review paper in IEEE Geoscience and Remote Sensing Magazine:

-> R. Thoreau, V. Achard, L. Risser, B. Berthelot and X. Briottet, "*Active Learning for Hyperspectral Image Classification: a Comparative Review*", in IEEE Geoscience and Remote Sensing Magazine, to be published soon.
+> R. Thoreau, V. ACHARD, L. Risser, B. Berthelot and X. BRIOTTET, "*Active Learning for Hyperspectral Image Classification: A Comparative Review*," in IEEE Geoscience and Remote Sensing Magazine, doi: 10.1109/MGRS.2022.3169947.

 ## Requirements